ankazhao/python-sparselda/README.md

 ## python-sparselda
 ================
 python-sparselda is a Latent Dirichlet Allocation topic modeling package based on SparseLDA Gibbs Sampling inference algorithm, and developed with Python.

-The source code package will be coming soon.
+RTFSC for more details.

 Please use the github issue tracker for python-sparselda at: https://github.com/fandywang/python-sparselda/issues